kensanata/just-halberds/Knives.md

 The simplest changes, mechanically, would be to change the list of talents.
 Pick a theme, decide upon careers, imagine the rolls you want to make.
-Don't focus on the activities: only the activities where you want randomized outcomes are important.
+Don’t focus on the activities: only the activities where you want randomized outcomes are important.

 For a science fiction game like Dune… People like Sardaukar and Fremen need Fighting talents: Swords, Knives, Bolters, Unarmed.
 Is the use of Shields or Battledress something to roll for?
-Are there characters that don't know how to use shields?
-Perhaps it's better to just assume that without Shields you're a soft target and bolters deal 5d6 damage.
+Are there characters that don’t know how to use shields?
+Perhaps it’s better to just assume that without Shields you’re a soft target and bolters deal 5d6 damage.

 Would it make sense to bring mentats on adventure?
 Is that like bringing librarians to the dungeon?
 Can you outcompute your opponents?